YYx00xZZ/binge-watch-me/README.md

 # Binge Watch Me

-Lightweight Flask server that exposes playback and volume controls for Netflix running in Brave on macOS.
+Lightweight Flask server that exposes playback and volume controls.
+For now, it works with Netflix running in Brave on macOS.
 The server serves a simple web remote (`index.html`) and bridges button presses to AppleScript shortcuts.

 ## Requirements
 - The terminal that is running the script must have Accessabillity permissions